 Considering that online shopping is still at the early stage of development in Egypt, there is a need to explore the behavior of consumers toward adopting this digital channel.
 In pursuing the goal of understanding the factors that influence the growth of B2C e-commerce in Egypt, this research examined the relationship between online purchase intention and seven factors.
 The factors are online advertisement value, electronic word of mouth, information usefulness, perceived ease of use, perceived enjoyment, perceived risk, and attitude toward Egyptian websites.
 Regarding market segmentation, former research provided different classifications for Internet users [16], [17].
 To the best of our knowledge, no studies regarding the segmentation of Egyptian Internet users exist.
 Segmenting consumers based on demographic variables does not address the unobserved heterogeneity between individuals.
 So, this research aims to fill in this gap by presenting a segmentation of Egyptian Internet users based on proposed constructs.

 Accordingly, this research is organized as follows: after this introductory section, section two presents the proposed model and the hypotheses.
-Section three includes explanatory data analysis using the SPSS, structure equations modeling (SEM) using IBM Amos software, and hypothesis testing.
+Section three includes explanatory data analysis using the SPSS, structural equation modeling (SEM) using IBM Amos software, and hypothesis testing.
 In section four, the segmentation of Internet users and the description for each group are provided.
 Discussion of the main results is developed in section five.
 The study limitations and future work are illustrated in section six, followed by the conclusion presented in section seven.

 THE PROPOSED CONCEPTUAL MODEL AND RESEARCH HYPOTHESES